abdul977/shopkeep-smart-stock/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up your environment variables.
+# Copy the .env.example file to .env and update with your Supabase credentials
+cp .env.example .env

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```